0xmountaintop/BlockMon/README.md

 sudo go run main.go
 ```

-Then access the chart on `http://localhost/` if you are running it on a local machine.
+Then access the web page on `http://localhost/` if you are running it on a local machine.

 ## Acknowledgement
 + [gorequest](https://github.com/parnurzeal/gorequest)